-A win for Gurney can be claimed at 21/10 with Black Type.
+A win for Gurney can be claimed at 21/10.
 The draw, once again, is at that 7/2 figure with Betway.

 Michael Van Gerwen headed back to the top of the table after last week’s double header and he finishes off the night with a tie against Gerwyn Price.
 As you would imagine, MVG is the clear favourite and available at best odds of just 1/3 with Bethard and RedZoneSports.